mattdellomo/that-slideshow/README.md

-# coding is fun Uber!!!
+# coding is fun for everyone....:)
 # that-slideshow
 partial code to a javascript/JQuery slideshow